OctoPrint/OctoPrint/blog/releases/_posts/2016-11-24-new-release-candidate-1.3.0rc2.md

     not fool proof thanks to firmware limitations regarding reliable tracking of the various ``E`` values and the currently selected tool ``T``.
   * There is now an (optional) firmware auto detection in place.
-If enabled (which it is by default), OctoPrint will now send an ``M115`` to the printer on initial connection in order to try to figure out what kind of firmware it is.
-For FIRMWARE_NAME values containing "repetier" (case insensitive), all Repetier-specific flags will be set on the comm layer.
-For FIRMWARE_NAME values containing "reprapfirmware" (also case insensitive), all RepRapFirmware-specific flags will be set on the comm layer.
-For now no other handling will be performed.
-This should hopefully reduce issues for first-time users running either of those firmware that need specific flags to be set for proper support.
+This should hopefully reduce issues for first-time users running a firmware that needs specific flags to be set for proper support.
-  * New command line safe mode flag ``--safe`` and config setting ``startOnceInSafeMode`` that disables all third party plugins when active during startup.
+  * New command line safe mode flag ``--safe`` and config setting ``server.startOnceInSafeMode`` that disables all third party plugins when active during startup.
 The config setting will automatically be removed from `config.yaml` after the server has started through successfully.
     Through the new ``octoprint config`` command it can also be easily